feijaouk/antoniocloud.com/docs/index.md

 Hi and welcome to [Antonio[dot]Cloud](https://Antonio.Cloud).

-[Antonio[dot]Cloud](https://Antonio.Cloud) is **Antonio Feijao UK**'s personal website with personal opinions and some study notes.
+[Antonio[dot]Cloud](https://Antonio.Cloud) is **Antonio Feijao UK**'s personal website where I share my personal opinions and some study notes.

-- Currently working as `Solutions Architect` (SA) at [Amazon Web Services (AWS)](https://aws.amazon.com).
+- Currently, I working as `Solutions Architect` (SA) at [Amazon Web Services (AWS)](https://aws.amazon.com).

-As a SA for AWS, I help customers building secure, high-performing, resilient, and efficient infrastructure for their applications and workloads.
+As an SA for AWS, I help customers building secure, high-performing, resilient, and efficient infrastructure for their applications and workloads.

 As I guidance, I follow the [AWS Well-Architected](https://aws.amazon.com/architecture/well-architected/) five pillars: